ahmedtgp/SloganDesgin/README.md

 # Slogan

-This project was developed for slogan-it you can view it [here](http://slogan-it.com/test/) or [here](https://ahmedtgp.github.io/slogan-desgin/)
+This project was developed for slogan-it you can view at [slogan-it test link](http://slogan-it.com/test/) or [here](https://ahmedtgp.github.io/slogan-desgin/)

 ## Technology Used